Choosing the best survival radio: Top 10 for savvy survivors

 8. C. Crane Solar Observer (best reception)

-If disaster ever does strike, the last thing you want is to be wandering around, trying to find a signal on your survival radio.
+If disaster ever strikes, the last thing you want is to wander around, trying to find a signal on your survival radio.
 This high-performance emergency preparedness radio from C. Crane can help with that.

 There are four power options to choose from with this device, including an AC/DC option with a wall adapter, replaceable batteries, and a hand crank generator or solar panel.